Does car insurance cover repairs for your vehicle?

 Should I make an insurance claim for pothole damage?

 Probably not, unless the damage is significant and you can't afford to cover the cost out of pocket.
-Most of the repairs would fall under your deductible amount (even if you carry a low deductible, such as $500), so it makes no sense to file a claim.
+Most repairs would fall under your deductible (even if you have a low one, such as $500), so it makes no sense to file a claim.

 In addition, filing a collision claim will almost always result in a premium increase.
 Save your insurance for major repairs and pay for smaller ones out of pocket.